-In considering the requirements for a more inclusive scientific medical model for the study of disease, an ethnomedical perspective is helpful (6).
-In all societies, ancient and modern, preliterate and literate, the major criteria for identification of disease have always been behavioral, psychological, and social in nature.
-Classically, the onset of disease is marked by changes in physical appearance that frighten, puzzle, or awe, and by alterations in functioning, in feelings, in performance, in behavior, or in relationships that are experienced or perceived as threatening, harmful, unpleasant, deviant, undesirable, or unwanted.
-Reported verbally or demonstrated by the sufferer or by a witness, these constitute the primary data upon which are based first-order judgments as to whether or not a person is sick (7).
-To such disturbing behavior and reports all societies typically respond by designating individuals and evolving social institutions whose primary function is to evaluate, interpret, and provide corrective measures (5, 6).
-Medicine as an institution and as a discipline, and physicians as professionals, evolved as one form of response to such social needs.
-In the course of history, medicine became scientific as physicians and other scientists developed a taxonomy and applied scientific methods to the understanding, treatment, and prevention of disturbances which the public first had designated as "disease" or "sickness."
-Why did the reductionistic, dualistic biomedical model evolve in the West?
+In considering the requirements for a more inclusive scientific medical model for the study of disease, an ethnomedical perspective is helpful.
+(6) In all societies, ancient and modern, preliterate and

+Why did the reductionistic dualistic biomedical model evolve in the West?
 Rasmussen identifies one source in the concession of established Christian orthodoxy to permit dissection of the human body some five centuries ago (8).
 Such a concession was in keeping with the Christian view of the body as a weak and imperfect vessel for the transfer of the soul from this world to the next.
 Not surprisingly, the Church's permission to study the human body included a tacit interdiction against corresponding scientific investigation of man's mind and behavior.
 For in the eyes of the Church these had more to do with religion and the soul and hence properly remained its domain.
 This compact may be considered largely responsible for the anatomical and structural base upon which scientific Western medicine eventually was to be built.
-For at the same time, the basic principle of the science of the day, as enunciated by Galileo, Newton, and Descartes, was analytical, meaning that entities to be investigated be resolved into isolable causal chains or units, from which it was assumed that the whole could be understood, both materially and conceptually, by reconstituting the parts.
+For at the same time the basic principle of the science of the day, as enunciated by Galileo, Newton, and Descartes, was analytical, meaning that entities to be investigated be resolved into isolable causal chains or units, from which it was assumed that the whole could be understood, both materially and conceptually, by reconstituting the parts.
 With mind-body dualism firmly established under the imprimatur of the Church, classical science readily fostered the notion of the body as a machine, of disease as the consequence of breakdown of the machine, and of the doctor's task as repair of the machine.
-Thus, the scientific approach to disease began by focusing in a fractional-analytic way on biological (somatic) processes and ignoring the behavioral and psychosocial.
+Thus, the scientific approach to disease began by focussing in a fractional-analytic way on biological (somatic) processes and ignoring the behavioral and psychosocial.
 This was so even though in practice many physicians, at least until the beginning of the 20th century, regarded emotions as important for the development and course of disease.
-Actually, such arbitrary exclusion is an acceptable strategy in scientific research, especially when concepts and methods appropriate for the excluded areas are not yet available.
+Actually, such arbitrary exclusion is an acceptible strategy in scientific research, especially when concepts and methods appropriate for the excluded areas are not yet available.
 But it becomes counterproductive when such strategy becomes policy and the area originally put aside for practical reasons is permanently excluded, if not forgotten altogether.
 The greater the success of the narrow approach the more likely is this to happen.
 The biomedical approach to disease has been successful beyond all expectations, but at a cost.
-For in serving as guideline and justification for medical care policy, biomedicine has also contributed to a host of problems, which I shall consider later.
+For in serving as a guideline and justification for medical care policy, biomedicine has also contributed to a host of problems, to consideration of which we shall return to later.
+Limitating of the Branedical We are now faced with the necessity and the challenge to the model